 It gives you a competitive advantage in the job market and increases your earning potential.

+To learn more, schedule a demo with a product expert today.
 How Much Does It Cost for Electrician Licensing in Colorado?

 There are several costs associated with obtaining an electrician’s license in Colorado.

 Pay the $100 application fee to take the journeyman wireman electrical exam.

 Pay the $75 exam fee to take the journeyman wireman licensing exam.
 If you fail, it costs $70 to retake the test.

 Pay the $75 exam fee to take the master electrician licensing exam.
 If you fail, it costs $70 to retake the test.

 Pay $150 to obtain your independent contractor license, which must be renewed every three years.
 Renewal costs $120.

 In-state tuition for most electrical schools in Colorado costs about $4,008 per year, depending upon the school and desired program.